Num0Programmer/bargp/README.md

 gcc program.c -o program -lbargp
 ```

-If you have installed the library to different directory, then a few options are available.
+If you have installed the library to a different directory, then a couple options are available.

 ### Option 1
 Explicity specify where to find the header and shared library using the '-I' and '-L' options.